rajatvd/PytorchSession/PITCHME.md

     * I wrote a small [package](https://github.com/rajatvd/VisdomObserver) to integrate this with `sacred`

 * Allows you to focus on the important part of your workflow - coding the experiments, not wasting time on saving stuff and writing code for plotting
-* You don't have to use pytorch, this stuff is purely for improving your workflow, so go ahead and use this with tensorflow _shudders_
+* You don't have to use pytorch, this stuff is purely for improving your workflow, so go ahead and try this out with tensorflow _shudders_
 @ulend
 ---
 ## Thank you